ziqshen/GestureCodingTimeCovert/README.md

 1. convert the word doc into a txt file
 2. convert the xlsx into a csv file keeping the first sheet only (the gesture timing one)
 3. Then run the python notebook with a python evironment with pandas package installed

+I have included an example here for the boat story.